arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 Power on the device and connect your laptop to the wireless access point `"NeoPxLight"` with password `"password"`.
 Wait a little for a 'captive portal' to show.
 If it does not show, visit http://192.168.4.1 where you can configure the device.
 Be aware that you have to disconnect from this accesspoint after configuration before the device connects to your home WiFi.
 It also takes about 30 seconds after boot before the device switches to WiFi.
 In these first 30 seconds you can connect to `"NeoPxLight"` if you need to.

 The field `AP password` sets you password when you want to access the configuration portal.
-For what I have experience now, it does not change the default password of the accesspoint of the device.
 Do not forget this password!
 If you need to reset it, you have to use wires!

 ![alt text](https://www.vdsar.net/wordpress/wp-content/uploads/2020/12/SetAPPassword.png "Demo of original position vs offset position")